Ask questions about this school. Answers use aggregated data and are subject to error.

 Overall, applicants ranked the school in the top 36% of interviews, indicating it is moderately regarded.
-They found the interview mixed with a low stress level, and felt they did well.
+They found the interview very impressive with a low stress level and felt they did well.

 How do you rank this school among ALL other schools?